-10-20.
+10-19.
 Block Erase (BE)

 The Block Erase (BE) instruction is for erasing the data of the chosen block to be "1".
 The instruction is used for 64K-byte block erase operation.
-A Write Enable (WREN) instruction must execute to set the Write Enable Latch (WEL) bit before sending the Block Erase (BE).
+A Write Enable (WREN) instruction must be executed to set the Write Enable Latch (WEL) bit before sending the Block Erase (BE).
 Any address of the block (Please refer to "Table 4.
 Memory Organization") is a valid address for Block Erase (BE) instruction.
 The CS# must go high exactly at the byte boundary (the latest eighth of address byte been latched-in); otherwise, the instruction will be rejected and not executed.

-The sequence of issuing BE instruction is: CS# goes low \rightarrow sending BE instruction code \rightarrow 3-byte address on SI \rightarrow CS# goes high.
+The sequence of issuing BE instruction is: CS# goes low $\rightarrow$ send BE instruction code $\rightarrow$ 3-byte address on SI $\rightarrow$ CS# goes high.